kyle-laurentian/The-Game-Of-Sudoku/README.md

 2. Libraries must be added in the project's properties, in Linker » Input » Additional Dependencies.
 Add the following: "sfml-graphics.lib", "sfml-window.lib" and "sfml-system.lib".

-If these instructions aren't adequate the earlier provided link goes into further detail on the installation steps
+If these instructions aren't adequate the earlier provided link goes into further detail on the installation steps If you are following the website instructions: we did not make our project libraries static so ignore that instruction

 After these steps are completed run the VS code project with all of the files present and you should be good to go